mrsaraei/mrsaraei/README.md

 </div>

 <p align="justify">I am a biomedical engineering Ph.D. student at the University of Arizona specializing in scientific machine learning, biomarker discovery, and biomedical data analysis.
-My primary focus lies in translating multimodal data into actionable clinical insights.
+My primary focus lies in translating multimodal data into actionable clinical insights.</p>

 **Core Expertise and Achievements:**
 - <p align="justify">As an intern at Roche, I've developed an automated whole-slide image analysis tool using machine learning, tissue segmentation, and stain deconvolution to quantify cellular structures and assess stain quality in HTX-DAB–stained tissues, supporting R&D and QC operations.</p>
 - <p align="justify">As a graduate research assistant, I've analyzed EEG signals in spinal cord stimulation for chronic pain biomarker discovery in collaboration with Medtronic and NINDS.</p>
 - <p align="justify">As a supervisor clinical engineer with nearly a decade of experience, I've led clinical engineering teams in medical device management and collaborated with the World Health Organization to optimize data-driven patient care and healthcare operations during the COVID-19 pandemic.</p>

-Complementing my technical expertise, I possess professional working proficiency in English, Turkish, Azerbaijani, and Persian, enabling seamless collaboration within global, cross-functional teams.</p>
+<p align="justify">Complementing my technical expertise, I possess professional working proficiency in English, Turkish, Azerbaijani, and Persian, enabling seamless collaboration within global, cross-functional teams.</p>

 ## Education